$35 ($20 students/seniors)

 Duosmore info >

 Yoon Sun Choi, voice and Jacob Sacks, piano

 For 20 years, vocalist Yoon Sun Choi and pianist Jacob Sacks have explored the intersection of sound, spontaneity, and improvisation through creatively interpreting original music, classical music, jazz, and pop music.
 Their approach to the voice/piano duo has re-imagined the format far beyond the traditional soloist/accompanist model.
 This year's performance will include a mixture of new original works and cover pieces interpreted as always, in their unique way.

-Randal Despommier, saxophonist and Jason Yeager, pianist
+Randal Despommier, saxophone and Jason Yeager, piano